deeplearning4j/deeplearning4j/symbolicreasoning.md

 ## Symbolic AI

-[Symbolic artificial intelligence](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence), also known as GOFAI, was the dominant paradigm in the AI community from the post-War era until the late 1980s.
-Implementations of symbolic reasoning are called rules engines or expert systems; they are essentially piles of nested if-then statements drawing conclusions based on human-readable concepts.
-Those concepts are encoded into the system by its programmers.
+[Symbolic artificial intelligence](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence), also known as Good, Old-Fashioned AI (GOFAI), was the dominant paradigm in the AI community from the post-War era until the late 1980s.

+Implementations of symbolic reasoning are called rules engines or expert systems or knowledge graphs (see [Cyc](https://en.wikipedia.org/wiki/Cyc) for one of the longer-running examples); they are essentially piles of nested if-then statements drawing conclusions based on human-readable concepts.
+Imagine how Turbotax manages to reflect the US tax code -- that's an expert system.
+External concepts are added to the system by its programmer-creators.

 One of the main differences between machine learning and traditional symbolic reasoning is where the learning happens.
 In machine- and deep-learning, the algorithm learns rules as it establishes correlations between inputs and outputs.
 In symbolic reasoning, the rules are created through human intervention.
 That is, to build a symbolic reasoning system, first humans must learn the rules by which two phenomena relate, and then hard-code those relationships into a static program.
 This difference is the subject of a well-known [hacker koan](https://simple.wikipedia.org/wiki/Hacker_koan):